Adarshkumar14/kafka-eks-infra-setup/README.md

 ```
 terraform apply
 ```
-It takes approximately 15 minutes to complete.
+It takes approximately 10-15 minutes to complete without kafka and 15-20 minutes with kafka.

 **Note**: If you have not configure the kafka, Then to interact with your cluster, You have to run the following command in your terminal:
 ```
   aws eks --region <aws_region_name> update-kubeconfig --name <eks_cluster_name>
 ```
-Now Your eks-cluster is ready and configured.
+Now your eks-cluster is up and ready to use.

 ## CleanUp
   To delete the eks-cluster, run the following command: